What is Rheumatoid arthritis?

 Lab tests or imaging always required

-Chronic: can last for years or be
+Chronic: can last for years or be lifelong

 In rheumatoid arthritis, the body’s immune system attacks its own tissue, including joints.
 In severe cases, it attacks internal organs.
 Rheumatoid arthritis affects joint linings, causing painful swelling.
 Over long periods of time, the inflammation associated with rheumatoid arthritis can cause bone erosion and joint deformity.
 While there’s no cure for rheumatoid arthritis, physiotherapy and medication can help slow the disease’s progression.
-Most cases can be managed with a class of medications called anti-rheumatic drugs (
+Most cases can be managed with a class of medications called anti-rheumatic drugs (DMARDS).

 Massage for Rheumatoid Arthritis (RA)

 Many arthritis patients wonder if massage therapy is right for them. … Massage therapy is traditionally used for improving flexibility and circulation, easing the pain, and reducing stress and anxiety.
-But many rheumatoid arthritis (RA) patients still shy away from massages out of fear.
+But much rheumatoid arthritis (RA) patients still shy away from massages out of fear.

 What type of massage is good for rheumatoid arthritis?